Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "You're always free to change your mind and choose a different future, or a different past."
+> "Others have seen what is and asked why.
+I have seen what could be and asked why not"
-> — **Richard Bach**
+> — **Pablo Picasso**

 ---